About Suzanne Mercury

 Through Jewelweed Press, I have also published two wee limited editions of my one-word poems, Meteor’gami (2011) and Silenchante (2016).
 Out of print, these minimalist pieces were never actually sold— I just slipped them into peoples’ pockets when they weren’t looking and tiptoed away.

-I live in Boston where I create sustainable gardens, keep honeybees, let bumblebees nestle in my hair, and forage for wild edibles.
+I live in Boston where I create sustainable gardens, keep honeybees, let bumblebees nestle in my hair, forage for wild edibles, and do what I can to help save the planet.
 I also serve as contributing editor for The Lily Review and co-organize the yearly Boston Poetry Marathon.